zenrosadira/abap-tbox-stats/README.md

 DATA(empirical_dist) = prices->empirical_cdf( ).
 ```

-In order to answer the question "are the values normally distributed" you can use method `->are_normal( )`
+In order to answer the question "are the values normally distributed?" you can use method `->are_normal( )`

 ```abap
 DATA(normality_test) = prices->are_normal( ) " [abap_false].